AFMac/rngs/README.md

 Prior to first use, the extension must be initialized using the `rngs:init` command.
 It is recommended this be placed into a "setup" type routine before your model is run.

 Multiple individual random number streams can be used, each with their own seed.
-The syntax is `rngs:set-seed <stream id> <seed>`, with integers specified for both <stream id> and <seed> parameters.
+The syntax is `rngs:set-seed <stream id> <seed>` with integers specified for both <stream id> and <seed> parameters.
 An example is:

   `rngs:set-seed 1 100` - This defines stream 1 with a seed of 100